jitsi/gsoc-ideas/2020/speech-to-text.md

 record a small audio clip of yourself and have an open-source speech-to-text toolkit transcribe it!
 It would be cool if you find other useful public models which could serve our needs.

+If you have any questions, feel free to [create an issue](https://github.com/jitsi/gsoc-ideas/issues/new)!

+## Mentors

+@nikvaessen